 How will I be taught, and will there be any work outside the class?

-You'll be taught by group discussion and feedback, and you should be actively writing outside the class so that you have work to bring each time it is your turn.
+You will be taught by group discussion and feedback.
+You should be actively writing outside the class so that you have work to bring each time it is your turn.